MrKumaran/MINI-Projects/Steps to run.md

 ## Requirements:
 ollama need to be installed
-anyone of model need to installed(pulled) qwen2(this uses) for more details see -> https://ollama.com/library/qwen2:7b python need to installed(python3.9 recommended) also add python to PATH.
+anyone of model need to installed(pulled) python need to installed(python3.9 recommended) also add python to PATH.
 Python packages -> ollama, flask